Salah856/System-Design/Design Consistent Hashing.md

 ### Virtual nodes

 A virtual node refers to the real node, and each server is represented by multiple virtual nodes on the ring.
 In the following figure, both server 0 and server 1 have 3 virtual nodes.
+The 3 isarbitrarily chosen; and in real-world systems, the number of virtual nodes is much larger.